guifi/guifi-cxoln/CXOLN.en_US.md

 >La connexió a la xarxa és lliure i gratuïta tal i com ja es desprèn del punt [III.5.b](#5-compromís-per-el-creixement).
 Els participants es fan càrrec de les infraestructures per estar connectats, ja sigui individualment a través de mitjans propis, donacions, apadrinaments, col·lectivament de la manera que lliurement decideixin, o acudint amb aquest propòsit a serveis professionals.
 L'activitat econòmica derivada d'aquestes activitats, com per exemple el cobrament de diners a canvi del subministrament d'equips, creació d'infraestructures o manteniments, és responsabilitat de qui la realitza, i haurà d'informar amb claredat a qui li pagui sobre a quins conceptes es corresponen aquests pagaments.
 Quan s'estableixen condicions econòmiques pel concepte de contribució a aquestes infraestructures, han de ser raonades, públiques, i no discriminatòries.

-The connection to the network is free and free-of-charge as already stated in pint III.5.b.
-The participants thake care of the infrastructure to be connected, either by their own, donations or sponsorship, collectively in the way they freely decide, or through professional services.
-The economic activity derived of these activities, as charging in compensation of equipment supply, creation of infrastructure or maintenance, is duty of the one who does it, and must clearly inform to the payer which concepts
+As stated in section [III.5.b](#5-commitment-for-growth), connection to the network is both free, _as in freedom_, and free-of-charge.
+Participants take charge of the infrastructure required to be connected, whether individually through their own means, donations or sponsorship, or collectively in a manner they freely decide, or via professional services contracted for this purpose.
+Those who undertake economic activities in this context (for example, charging monetary compensation for the supply of equipments, the creation of infrastructures or their maintenance) are responsible for their work, and are to inform with clarity which item(s) correspond to which cost, to whomever is paying them.
+When economic conditions are established for contribution to these infrastructures, these will have to be reasonable, public, and non-discriminatory.

 >## IV Titularitat i participants